 That book was only the beginning for Tacyana.
 “The leadership program is like a refiners’ fire for everyone who takes it seriously,” she says.
 “The program broke down who I thought I was and recreated me!
 It makes you realize that leadership has nothing to do with you, and everything to do with God.”

 She’d been a worship leader her freshman year, but once she joined the leadership program she took her involvement to the next level, becoming the director of the monthly campus-wide worship service Fusion and singing for weekly chapel.
-Her junior year, she kept singing for chapel, interned at the Center for Youth Evangelism, and began working at Pioneer Memorial Church as a worship leader.
-And her senior year, she added to all these things working as a chaplain at Campus Ministries.
+During her junior year she kept singing for chapel, interned at the Center for Youth Evangelism, and began working at Pioneer Memorial Church as a worship leader.
+In her senior year, she added to all these things working as a chaplain at Campus Ministries.

 She credits her involvement with the leadership program as an influencing factor in getting the job in New Jersey.
 “I was able to go into those meetings [with the conference] and be confident in who I was, because I learned why I exist through the questions the leadership program asked.”
 The program asks its students to think and pray about their reason for existence, and “that question takes you a little while to figure out,” Tacyana says.
 “I discovered I exist to serve others through worship and justice.
 Worship brings us to justice, and I had the opportunity to recognize that in my journey.”

 Her professors have recognized Tacyana’s passion for leadership as well.
 Dave Ferguson, director of the leadership program, says of Tacyana that “she can usually be found in the midst of the action.
 She did a wonderful job of pursuing her passions in ministry while exploring leadership capacities.”